cozy/cozy-stack/docs/INSTALL.md

 To install CouchDB 2 through Docker, take a look at our [Docker specific documentation](docker.md).

+**Note:** to generate thumbnails for heic/heif images, the version 7.0.7-22 of Image Magick is required.

 ## Install for self-hosting

 We have started to write documentation on how to install cozy on your own